masamune-prog/SC1015_Project/README.md

 - Sentiment in News Reports is a not good indicator of veracity(surprising!)
 - Word Count in Fake News is generally longer(People do not read whole text)
 - Deep Learning Approach using DistillBERT consistently performed well in predicting fake news, but took most resources to train(99.7% accuracy, 99% recall)
-- Producing word embeddings improved accuracy significantly
+- Producing word embeddings improved accuracy significantly(94% accuracy(TD-IDF) vs 72% accuracy(Decision Tree) vs 99.7%(DistillBERT))
 - Yes, it is possible to predict wherether news is fake or not, but require continous training to ensure model remains current.
 - Implementation of a MLops Pipeline may be more long term solution to expand database and train daily